codeformilwaukee/hack-night-digital-programs/ReadMe.md

 ## Follow me to the digital program

-- Here's a link to the [digital program for the June 2020 Hack Night](https://github.com/codeformilwaukee/hack-night-digital-programs/blob/master/2020-06-18.md)
+- Follow this for a link to the [digital program for the most recent event](https://github.com/codeformilwaukee/hack-night-digital-programs/blob/master/link_to_program.md)
 - Skip down to find the [programs for past events](https://github.com/codeformilwaukee/hack-night-digital-programs#All-Digital-programs)

 ## Major links